61tiger/cozy-bear-emulation/README.md

 EnvyScout HTML smuggler delivered via spearphishing.
 The HTML file contains a XOR-encoded ISO file decoded and auto-downloaded by JavaScript using FileSaver.js.
 ISO mounts automatically on Windows 10+.
-ISO contains an LNK file executing a PowerShell stager that establishes the Havoc beacon.
+ISO contains an LNK file executing a compiled binary stager that establishes the Havoc beacon.
+Note: PowerShell CLM is enforced on VICTIM01 — PS-based stagers are not viable against the target environment.

 MSTIC documented this exact delivery chain — NV.html, FileSaver.js, ISO delivery, LNK execution — used by NOBELIUM in May 2021 campaigns targeting diplomatic entities.